techielife9/sbs-tech-hiring-challenge-v1/README.md

 API Gateway is to trigger the lambda function.

 ####  Content Upload and Management
-Provided instructions and scripts for uploading and managing my website content within the S3 bucket. <br/>
+Provided instructions and scripts for uploading and managing the website content within the S3 bucket. <br/>
  1. index.html <br/>
  2. main.js <br/>
  3. sbs-world-cup.png <br/>